lukenew2/automobile-depreciation/README.md

 Notebook complete with code can be found [here](https://github.com/lukenew2/car-leases/blob/master/buy_or_lease.ipynb).

 My modeling began with a simple Linear Regression as the base model.
-I was able to iterate on top of that an improve performance by a small margin through using Polynomial Regression.
-However, two models performed significantly better than the linear models.
-Random Forest Regressor and Gradient Boosting Regressor.
-I performed grid searches on both to optimize the hyperparameters and was able to boost performance even more through an ensemble of the two.
-My final model was a Voting Regressor between Random Forest and Gradient Boosting Regressors.
+I was able to iterate on top of that and improve performance by a small margin by using Polynomial Regression.
+However, two models performed significantly better than the linear models, Random Forest Regressor and Gradient Boosting Regressor.
+I performed grid searches on both to optimize the hyperparameters and was able to boost performance even more by taking the average prediction of the two.

 <p align="center">
 <img src="images/best_models_box_plot_scores.png" width="600" height="450"/>
 </p>

-To see how my models errors looked like I graphed predicted values vs actual values.
+To see what my models errors looked like I graphed predicted values vs actual values.
 If my model was perfect all points would lie on the diagonal.
 My model seemed to perform well for the entire range of values.

 <p align="center">
 <img src="images/actual_vs_predicted_price.png" width="600" height="450"/>